-3. Remove the engine oil filler cap, and then wipe the engine oil dipstick off with a clean rag.
+Remove the engine oil filler cap, and then wipe the engine oil dipstick off with a clean rag.

-- 1. Engine oil tank filler cap - 2.
-Dipstick
+- 1. Engine oil filler cap

+- 2. Engine oil dipstick

-4. Insert the dipstick into the filler hole (without screwing it in), and then remove it again to check the oil level.
+- 4. Insert the dipstick into the filler hole (without screwing it in), and then remove it again to check the oil level.